What is Kingdom of Rust?

 Art by the incomparable Gamma

 Wes Andrada is a lanky nerd, drowning in student debt and regular debt to all the people who he keeps buying drugs off to forget about all the debt he’s in.
 Or how sad he still is over his breakup, and how horrible all the recent cases at the hospital have been, and how hungry he is because he can’t afford to buy dinner because he spent all his money on food for stray cats.
-His other weakness is Doing the Right Thing and Saving People.
+And drugs.
+His other weaknesses include Doing the Right Thing and Saving People.

 Pidge is, depending on who you ask, the purveyor of the best weed in Worcester, an exiled lordling of Faerie, or a scapegrace middle child whose family was just comfortable, okay, you don’t gotta turn everything into hyperbole.